 The exhaust tips on my Jaguar XJ-S are 2 inches in diameter, and consists of two chrome pipes that curiously bends down and out as it exits under the rear bumper.

 I wanted to replace the exhaust tips with a larger diameter pipe, while still maintaining the character of the car.
-The tips I choose are 3 inches O.D and 2.75 inches I.D. at the tip.
+The tips I choose are 3 inches O.D. and 2.75 inches I.D. at the tip.
 This configuration visually displays a tip made from thick stainless steel pipe.
 This looks significantly better that other 3-inch diameter tips.
 The tip is virtually rust proof, manufactured by Pilot Motorsports from stainless steel that is then chrome-plated.

-The tips are available from most good automotive accessory stores, and cost approximately $25.00 each in the US.
+These exhaust pipe tips are available from most good automotive accessory stores, and cost approximately $25.00 each in the US.
 Pictured below are the inside diameters of the old and new exhaust tips.

 If that fails, (and it will) use a torch to apply heat to the fitting.

-Note that the exhaust pipe is approximately 2 inches in diameter and angles slightly down.
+Note that the exhaust pipe is approximately 2 inches in diameter and angles slightly down. (photographs below).

-Because the resonators are located high up in the bodywork, the exhaust pipe, as it exits the resonator, is angled slightly down.
+(Photographs below) Because the resonators are located high up in the bodywork, the exhaust pipe, as it exits the resonator, is angled slightly down.

-There is noticeable improvement in how the car looks when viewed from the rear.
+IMHO There is noticeable improvement in how the car looks when viewed from the rear.

-When completed your Jaguar wont go any faster, but it will look a lot better getting there.
+When completed your Jaguar won’t go any faster, but it will look a lot better getting there.

 Jaguar XJ-S Home Page